 Holidays in particular may bring added stress in our lives.
 Many people have long held beliefs or expectations of what makes a holiday joyful.
 When grief interferes with our ability to live up to these expectations, we may worry about disappointing others or feeling disappointed ourselves.
 The pace of holiday activities can grow hectic, placing additional demands on our time and energy.
 People grieving may feel that they do not have the physical, mental or emotional energy to cope with these added demands.
-Consider creating some new expectations this vear.
+It may be helpful to create some new expectations this year.